PureStorage-OpenConnect/pure-fa-openmetrics-exporter/README.md

 The exporter is full Python application based on [Sanic](https://sanic.dev/) framework.
 It is preferably built and launched via Docker.
 You can also scale the exporter deployment to multiple containers on Kubernetes thanks to the stateless nature of the application.

-**Note** If you want to deploy the exporter as a Python module, please use this version of the [py-pure-client](https://github.com/genegr/py-pure-client) Python SDK, as the official release does not properly handle the disposal of the internal API client

 ---

 #### The official docker images are available at Quay.io